tmbb/ex_doc_makeup/README.md

 #### Include a block of code:

-To include a block of code, independent on the line numbers, you must delimit it with special comments `# !begin: block_name` and `# !end: block_name`.
+To include a block of code, independent on the line numbers, you must delimit it with special comments `#! begin: block_name` and `#! end: block_name`.
 There has to be exactly 1 whitespace character between the `#` and the `!`.
 For example: